atljeremy/pivotal-tracker-api/README.md

 # Get an Iteration and it's Stories
 def get_iteration
   @project_id = params[:project_id]
-  @iteration  = PivotalService.iterations(@project_id, 'current')
+  @iteration  = PivotalAPI::Service.iterations(@project_id, 'current')
   @stories    = @iteration.stories
 end
 ```

-For additional infomation on how to interface with this gem and use it to communicate with the Pivotal Tracker API v5 see the [PivotalService](https://github.com/atljeremy/pivotal-tracker-api/blob/master/lib/pivotal-tracker-api/pivotal_service.rb) class.
+For additional infomation on how to interface with this gem and use it to communicate with the Pivotal Tracker API v5 see the [PivotalAPI::Service](https://github.com/atljeremy/pivotal-tracker-api/blob/master/lib/pivotal-tracker-api/pivotal_service.rb) class.

 ### Contributing to pivotal-tracker-api